Online Submissions

 Commentaries on published articles and responses to commentaries

 Commentaries are provided as reasoned feedback that addresses scientific, methodological, ethical, or clinical aspects of the materials published in the journal, as well as their interpretation.
-Commentaries are accepted no later than 2 months from the date of article publication.
-When making a decision on publication, preference is given to commentaries on articles labelled "Editors’ Choice".
-If possible, commentaries accepted by the Editorial Board are published together with the response of the authors of the original article to this commentary.
-As an exception, a commentary and a response to it may be published in the issue after the next.
+Commentaries are accepted no later than two (2) months from the publication date.
+Whenever possible, commentaries of the Editorial Board are published together with the response by the authors of the initial article.
+As an exception, a commentary and a response may be published in the issue after the next one.
 Only one round of commenting and responding is allowed, without continuing the discussion in subsequent issues of the journal.
 Commentaries and responses are required to include the References section, including 2–10 items, where the commented article or commentary should be cited, as well as sources supporting the arguments of the opponent.

 Title guidelines:

-- A commentary title should include the original title of the commented article in quotation marks, preceded by the phrase and a colon "Commentary on the article:…", and followed by the first author of the original article.
+- A commentary title should include the original title of the commented article in quotation marks, preceded by the phrase and a colon "Commentary on the article:…" and followed by the first author of the original article.

 - A response title should include the title of the commentary with the addition of "Response to commentary:…" at the beginning.

 IV.
-Structure of bibliographic data
+Structure of bibliographic data / metadata

-Correct indexing, potential visibility, and citability of an article depend on the correctness and completeness of the bibliographic data presented by its authors.
+Correct indexing, potential visibility, and citability of an article depend on reliability and completeness of the bibliographic data presented by its authors.
 For example, if an author spells their name differently from the variant used in their ORCID profile, the publication will not show in their record automatically.
 If authors do not mention a standard study design in the title or abstract, their paper might not be included in a systematic review that only considers studies of a particular design.
-Databases will not be able to index an article correctly and completely if its abstract does not specify the international non-proprietary names of the studied medicinal products; the administration methods used; the pathological condition of interest; or the sex, age, and other patient characteristics.
+Databases will not be able to index an article correctly and completely if the abstract does not specify the international non-proprietary names of the studied medicinal products; the administration methods used; the pathological condition of interest; or the sex, age, and other patient characteristics.
 This will reduce the chances of finding the article for potential readers.

 UDC (Universal Decimal Classification).
 It is provided in upper left-hand corner of the first page of the manuscript.
 The authors should select the UDC code based on the subject of the article.